Eban Hyams: Return to the US

 In June 2013, Eban returned to the United States intending to play professionally during the 2013–2014 season.
 He was invited to the NBA Development League National Invitational Tryouts in New York City on 15 June 2013 where he competed with other NBA D-League hopefuls for a roster spot.
 In October 2013, Eban was invited to try out individually for four D-League franchises: the Tulsa 66ers based in Tulsa, Oklahoma (affiliated with the Oklahoma City Thunder); the Reno Bighorns based in Reno, Nevada (affiliated with the Sacramento Kings); the Los Angeles D-Fenders based in Los Angeles, California (owned by the Los Angeles Lakers); and the Texas Legends based in Frisco, Texas (affiliated with the Dallas Mavericks).

 He played for the India masters basketball team in the 2017 Maccabiah Games.

 Personal life

-Eban has been closely associated with Krishna Shroff the daughter of Bollywood star Jackie Shroff and sister of Tiger Shroff.
-They met each other through a common friend and ever since they have been spotted having happy time dating and vacationing together.
+Eban was in a relationship with Krishna Shroff, daughter of Bollywood star Jackie Shroff and sister of Tiger Shroff.
+They separated November 2020.

+Coaching

+Eban now has a position as coach for the 8ths and 7ths 2024 at Waverley College coaching predicted 2027 1st overall pick for the NBA draft Christopher Wellington and predicted 2nd overall pick Larry Green.